 The goals and architecture of the EtherREGEN are completely different than any other Ethernet switch on the planet!

-EtherREGEN has quickly become a huge success, with an incredible number of those receiving the first units already raving about what they hear.
-Please check out the Listening Impressions thread at our forum, and also this recent blog post about production status.
+EtherREGEN has become a huge success, with an incredible number of users raving about what they hear.
+Please check out the Listening Impressions thread at our forum.

 Other “audiophile” Ethernet switches typically apply clock and power supply modifications to cheap off-the-shelf switches, or simply add passive filter parts to standard magnetics and augment with a separate fancy clock board.
 EtherREGEN is an all-new from the ground-up design, built on a costly 6-layer circuit board.
 Its components and topology are unmatched by any other Ethernet switch.